gravitational/teleport/rfd/0184-agent-auto-updates.md

   MODE_PAUSE = 3;
 }

-// GetAutoUpdateAgentPlanRequest requests the autoupdate_agent_plan singleton resource. message GetAutoUpdateAgentPlanRequest {}

-// GetAutoUpdateAgentPlanRequest requests creation of the autoupdate_agent_plan singleton resource. message CreateAutoUpdateAgentPlanRequest {
-  // autoupdate_agent_plan resource contents
+// Schedule type for the rollout enum Schedule {
+  // UNSPECIFIED update schedule
+  SCHEDULE_UNSPECIFIED = 0;
+  // REGULAR update schedule
-  AutoUpdateAgentPlan autoupdate_agent_plan = 1;
+  SCHEDULE_REGULAR = 1;
+  // IMMEDIATE update schedule for updating all agents immediately SCHEDULE_IMMEDIATE = 2;
 }

-// GetAutoUpdateAgentPlanRequest requests an update of the autoupdate_agent_plan singleton resource. message UpdateAutoUpdateAgentPlanRequest {
-  // autoupdate_agent_plan resource contents
+// VERSION

+// AutoUpdateVersion is a resource singleton with version required for
+// tools autoupdate.
+message AutoUpdateVersion {
-  AutoUpdateAgentPlan autoupdate_agent_plan = 1;
+  string kind = 1;
+  string sub_kind = 2;
+  string version = 3;
+  teleport.header.v1.Metadata metadata = 4;

+  AutoUpdateVersionSpec spec = 5;
 }

-// GetAutoUpdateAgentPlanRequest requests an upsert of the autoupdate_agent_plan singleton resource. message UpsertAutoUpdateAgentPlanRequest {
+// AutoUpdateVersionSpec encodes the parameters of the autoupdate versions. message AutoUpdateVersionSpec {
-  // autoupdate_agent_plan resource contents
-  AutoUpdateAgentPlan autoupdate_agent_plan = 1;
+  // ToolsVersion is the semantic version required for tools autoupdates. reserved 1;
+  AutoUpdateVersionSpecTools tools = 2;
+  AutoUpdateVersionSpecAgents agents = 3;
 }

-// AutoUpdateAgentPlan holds dynamic configuration settings for agent autoupdates. message AutoUpdateAgentPlan {
+// AutoUpdateVersionSpecTools is the spec for the autoupdate version. message AutoUpdateVersionSpecTools {
-  // kind is the kind of the resource. string kind = 1;
+  // target_version is the target tools version. string target_version = 1;
-  // sub_kind is the sub kind of the resource. string sub_kind = 2;
-  // version is the version of the resource. string version = 3;
-  // metadata is the metadata of the resource. teleport.header.v1.Metadata metadata = 4;
-  // spec is the spec of the resource.
-  AutoUpdateAgentPlanSpec spec = 5;
-  // status is the status of the resource.
-  AutoUpdateAgentPlanStatus status = 6;
 }

-// AutoUpdateAgentPlanSpec is the spec for the autoupdate version. message AutoUpdateAgentPlanSpec {
+// AutoUpdateVersionSpecAgents is the spec for the autoupdate version. message AutoUpdateVersionSpecAgents {
   // start_version is the version to update from. string start_version = 1;
   // target_version is the version to update to.